 The "Anticipated Student Financial Aid Detail" section on your Tuition Bill shows your current known available aid.
 If you have additional scholarships, grants, or loans, please refer to this section at Financial Aid and Your Bill for information noting those changes.
 The Tuition Bill on eLion will reflect current information.

 How can I pay my Tuition Bill?

 Electronic payment options are available on eLion.
 The eCheck option is a fast and convenient method to pay your tuition bill directly from a personal checking account.
 There is no charge to pay by eCheck.
-You may also pay by credit card (MasterCard, Discover, or American Express).
+You may also pay by credit card (Visa, MasterCard, Discover, or American Express).
 A 2.5% Convenience Fee will be charged for credit card payments made over the Web.
 We cannot accept credit card payments by mail, phone or in person.

 If you wish to mail a check, you may print a remittance stub from eLion and mail it with your payment to Penn State.
 Your payment must be postmarked by the due date on your bill to avoid a Late Payment Fee.
 Please allow time for processing (5-7 days).

 Penn State offers a Deferred Payment Plan which allows you to divide your semester billable charges over three payments.
 Fall semester payment due dates are in August, October, and November.
 Spring semester due dates are in December, February, and March.
 The $45 non-refundable fee covers all administrative costs for the secure handling of your payments.